Skip to main content

 rm -r .\ExamplePlugin_v1

-For this to work, MoBro must be installed and running on the PC.
+Note: MoBro must be installed and running on your PC.

 mobro install .\example_plugin_0.0.1.zip